 When the County Music Association Awards (CMAs) started back in 1967, people didn’t know how wildly glamorous and spectacular this award show would grow to be.
-Nearly 53 years later, the CMAs have delivered some incredible moments in music history.
+Nearly 53 years later, the CMAs have delivered some incredible moments in music history, including:

-- Post-9/11 Performance of a Lifetime.
 The terrorist attacks of Sept.
-11, 2001, shook the American public.
+11, 2001 shook the American public.
 Many of us were left wondering about the safety and future of our country.
 Few singers were able to embody this feeling better than Alan Jackson, who performed “Where Were You (When the World Stopped Turning),” at the 2001 CMA Awards.
 The audience gave a standing ovation and many performers could be seen crying in the audience.

 While these legendary moments have passed, there is still plenty of history to be made at both the CMA Fest and the CMA Awards.
 Tickets sell out incredibly quickly to the CMA Fest, and the longer you wait to book your accommodations in Nashville, the more expensive and difficult it becomes.
 If you want a luxury travel experience to the County Music Association Festival, book a luxury vacation package — which includes CMA Fest tickets — with Superior Executive Services.

 Are you ready to plan your next luxurious getaway?
 Choosing the right company to help make your travel dreams a reality is key.
 Discover the top 12 mistakes to avoid when booking luxury travel experiences.